What is PrEP?

 How do I get PrEP?

-Alternatively, you can get into contact with PAN yourself and locate a GP who has registered themselves as a PrEP prescriber (www.pan.org.au/find-a-doctor).
-This way you can ensure that your new PrEP doctor will know the ins and outs or prescribing and taking PrEP.
+Alternatively, you can get into contact with PAN yourself and locate a GP who has registered themselves as a PrEP prescriber using PAN’s find a doctor service.
+This way you can ensure that your new PrEP doctor will know the ins and outs of prescribing and taking PrEP.

 Once you have a script you can get PrEP from your local pharmacy.
 PrEP will cost you roughly $40 per month and about $7 if you have a concession card.